snehaadak/React-Learnings/Episode 13/Testing.md

    - Change parcel's behaviour to accomodate the babel's configuration for Jest. because as parcel has its own babel configuration for babel and hence for using jest we have our separate config which would be overridden. hence we need to change the parcel's behaviour as well.
 For this create .parcelrc and add the configuration to disable babel transpilation.
    - Create a jest configuration by `npx jest --init` this is the old method to do it the new one is `npx create-jest@latest`
    - Install jsdom library separately if you are using jest version >28 by `npm install --save-dev jest-environment-jsdom`
+   - we cannot directly test thte jsx code with our jest for that we will install a new library `@babel/preset-react` and include @babel/preset-react inside our babel config and give the runtime to be automatic (if we dont give automatic runtime this will take default or any random values and throw errors)
+   - Install one more library `@testing-library/jest-dom` which is installed for using `toBeInTheDocument`

 ## What is `jsdom test environment`?